lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 ## Reset Request Handling

-There are 3 reset requests in the system - peripheral requested reset such as watchdog, alert escalation reset and non-debug module reset.
+There are 3 reset requests in the system - peripheral requested reset such as watchdog, power manager's internal reset request and non-debug module reset.
 Flash brownout is handled separately and described in [flash handling section](#flash-handling) below.

-Watchdog and alert escalation resets are handled directly by the power manager, while the non-debug module reset is handled by the reset controller.
+Peripheral requested resets such as watchdog are handled directly by the power manager, while the non-debug module reset is handled by the reset controller.
 This separation is because the non-debug reset does not affect the life cycle controller, non-volatile storage controllers and alert states.
 There is thus no need to sequence its operation like the others.